 Continuous Monitoring

 While formal assessments may be scheduled periodically, risk monitoring should be ongoing.
-Continuous monitoring helps identify emerging risks and allows organizations to respond proactively.
-This approach is particularly important for managing rapidly changing financial, cybersecurity, and compliance risks.
+Continuous tracking helps identify emerging risks and allows organizations to respond proactively.
+This approach is essential for managing rapidly changing financial, cybersecurity, and compliance risks.

 Industry-Specific Guidelines

-Certain industries, such as finance, healthcare, and energy, are subject to specific regulatory requirements that dictate the minimum frequency of risk assessments.
+Specific industries—like finance, healthcare, and energy—are subject to regulations that specify the minimum number of times risk assessments must be performed.
 Organizations in these sectors must comply with these requirements but may conduct assessments more frequently based on their risk appetite and profile.

 Best Practices